Alcohol & Drug Use

 As a reminder, you will be held to the Duke Community Standard while on your program.
 Duke prohibits members of its community, both individuals and groups, from manufacturing, selling, delivering, possessing, using, or being under the influence of a controlled substance without legal authorization.
 Violations of the Duke Community Standard could result in your removal from your Immerse program and/or Duke.

 As on campus, being under the influence of drugs and/or alcohol is no excuse for violating Duke policies and standards and/or local laws.
 Program administrators have the right to discipline you for irresponsible or unsafe behavior, whether you are under the influence of drugs and alcohol or not.
-Such behavior will not be tolerated, and could lead to the notification of your families, your expulsion from your Duke Immerse program and, if warranted, Duke or your home institution.
+Such behavior will not be tolerated, and could lead to the notification of your families, your expulsion from your study away program and, if warranted, Duke or your home institution.
 Students are ultimately responsible for their behavior and any misconduct and/or legal implications that stem from their consumption of drugs or alcohol.